GusBusDraws/skimage-solidification-tracking/README.md

 This repository contains an example tutorial developed for the Python package scikit-image.
 This analysis was first presented at ImageXD 2021 [1].
-The annotated analysis routine was accepted into the long-form documentation of scikit-image and will be released with version 0.20.0.
+The tutorial was accepted into the long-form documentation of scikit-image and is one of its gallery examples starting with version 0.20.0.

 The [Python file](./plot_solidification_tracking.py) is the source for